Among other changes, TimeTune 2.6.5 brings with it two significant improvements:

 - A new way to schedule routines.

 The new onboarding tutorial represents a big step forward for TimeTune.
-Welcoming users in the right way is essential to guide newcomers through the app and helps with user retention as well.
+Welcoming users in the right way is essential to guide newcomers through the app.
+And it helps with user retention as well.

-The new routine scheduling option opens a new range of possibilities for the app and will be welcomed by those users with identical days throughout the week.
+The new routine scheduling option opens a new range of possibilities for the app.
+Besides, those users with identical days throughout the week will be happy to have this new feature.

 Let’s see each feature in detail: